According to the PMBOK® Guide Seventh Edition, the 8 project performance domains are:

 Think of the Team domain as the area for everything to do with the people who are doing the work on the project and the associated team members.
 They all work together to create something that delivers the expected business value.

 Expect to see questions about team roles on the PMP exam.
-Use a PMP Exam Simulator that includes plenty of test questions to check your understanding of the roles of Scrum Master and project manager before your exam day, as students tell us there are often role-related questions on the test.
+Use a PMP practice exam that includes plenty of test questions to check your understanding of the roles of Scrum Master and project manager before your exam day, as students tell us there are often role-related questions on the test.

 “As the project manager, your role is to ensure the team grows into a group that works together effectively and is highly performing,” says Cornelius Fichtner, PMP, and Founder of the Project Management PrepCast.
 “Have a look at the Tuckman ladder to see the stages that a team would normally go through on its journey through the life cycle.”